skywind3000/vim-rt-format/README.md

 Some of my other plugins may also interest you:

-- [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim): Modern Task System for Project Building, Testing and Deploying !!
+- [asynctasks.vim](https://github.com/skywind3000/asynctasks.vim): Modern task system for project building, testing and deploying.
-- [vim-quickui](https://github.com/skywind3000/vim-quickui): The missing UI extensions for Vim 8.2 (and NeoVim 0.4) !!
+- [vim-quickui](https://github.com/skywind3000/vim-quickui): The missing UI extensions for Vim 8.2 (and NeoVim 0.4).
-- [vim-auto-popup](https://github.com/skywind3000/vim-auto-popmenu): Display the Completion Menu Automantically (next AutoComplPop) !!
+- [vim-auto-popup](https://github.com/skywind3000/vim-auto-popmenu): Display the completion menu automantically.